 However, my “gut feeling” is that it’s not just the ghost of Mr. Searles.
 I’d fully expect cryptozoology reports there, because – in addition to something vaguely ghostly – there’s… well, something else.

-Nearby, a second photo included some lines that I’m still studying.
+A second photo included some lines that I’m still studying.

 Of course, it helps that the area by that stone wall feels unsettling.
 It’s the kind of site where we often see apparitions.

 Yes, this is probably a perfectly normal photo, and it may be an insect (and lens flares) or falling leaves.